ninja-ide/ninja-ide-documentation/docs/plugin.rst

 -  **pluginProject (Recommended way)**

-You have to install the oficial :ref:`pluginProject <createPlugin>` plugin, create a new project, select the **NINJA-Plugin-Project** -type and follow the wizard.
+You have to install the official :ref:`pluginProject <createPlugin>` plugin, create a new project, select the **NINJA-Plugin-Project** -type and follow the wizard.
 When you've finished the wizard, the new project will be opened and some code will be included into some files.
 Go to the root of the project and